campusrover/labnotebook2/docs/networking/NetworkManager/full-nm-uninstall.md

 updated: Oct 2024
 status: draft
 ---
-# Full NetworkManager Uninstall

-To completely uninstall NetworkManager and switch to using netplan instead, follow these steps:
+To completely uninstall NetworkManager and switch to using Netplan instead, follow these steps:

 1. Stop and disable NetworkManager:

    ```bash
    sudo systemctl stop NetworkManager
    sudo systemctl disable NetworkManager
    ```

 2. Uninstall NetworkManager and related packages:

    ```bash
    sudo apt purge network-manager network-manager-gnome network-manager-pptp network-manager-openvpn
    ```

 3. Remove any leftover configuration files:

    ```bash
    sudo rm -rf /etc/NetworkManager
    ```

 4. Update the package list:

    ```bash
    sudo apt update
    ```

 5. Install netplan if it's not already installed:

    ```bash
    sudo apt install netplan.io
    ```

-6. Create a new netplan configuration file:
+6. Create a new Netplan configuration file:

    ```bash
    sudo nano /etc/netplan/01-netcfg.yaml
    ```

 7. Add your network configuration to the file.
 THis is the one we use«««

    ```yaml

 network:
     ethernets:
         eth0: